Herbeon/kritatime/README.md

+# ...
+I don't know how to make this work oopsie
+(I also don't know how to use github) the difference between some things being named kritatime and some krita-wakatime ToT

 # DaVinci Resolve WakaTime

 A script to send Wakatime heartbeats from Krita, the free and open source illustration software.
 Forked from LucasHT22's wonderful DaVinci Resolve script that does the same thing, watching a folder for changes.